 Foods To Avoid With High Creatine Levels

-As we have seen above, red meats and fish are the only foods that have creatine in them.
+As we have seen above, animal products are the only foods that have creatine in them.
 If your doctor tells you that you have too much creatine in your body, then you may have to quit these protein sources for a while.

 The Bottom Line